menu

 • Restricted movement therefore, reducing function and mobility

-For many reasons fascia can become tight and develop into painful trigger points if unaddressed.
-The cause of trigger point is not clearly understood.
+For many reasons, fascia can become tight and develop into painful trigger points if unaddressed.
+The cause of the trigger point is not clearly understood.
 According to a review article published in 2014 (MS Jafri), muscle trauma, muscle overuse and psychological stress are believed to result in myofascial trigger points.

 Examples of common activities which can result in myofascial trigger points are:

-• Muscle overload from activities such as lifting heavy load at worksites or during performance activities of daily living tasks,
+• Muscle overload from activities such as lifting heavy loads at worksites or during performance activities of daily living tasks,

-• Repetitive tasks – doing the same movement over and over for prolong durations.
-Sitting for long periods looking over devices, working at laptops or computers or seated while driving for extended periods of time are considered repetitive tasks.
+• Repetitive tasks – doing the same movement over and over for prolonged durations.
+Sitting for long periods looking over devices, working at laptops or computers or seated while driving for extended periods are considered repetitive tasks.

-In the above examples, poor ergonomics, improper posture, de-conditioned muscle, fatigue have been the common factors contributing to trigger point development.
+In the above examples, poor ergonomics, improper posture, de-conditioned muscle, and fatigue have been the common factors contributing to trigger point development.
 The article further indicated that elite athletes too, can develop myofascial trigger points.
-Although muscle conditioning has been shown to prevent trigger point development, activities which overexert above certain threshold will incite the formation of trigger point.
+Although muscle conditioning has been shown to prevent trigger point development, activities which overexert above a certain threshold will incite the formation of trigger points.

 References: [click]